 Just because Malthus was wrong so far isn't by itself a guarantee that his predictions couldn't catch up with us though.
 If population growth were to outstrip technological progress this would in fact be the case.
 We know this because we have seen it happen in India and other places that have experienced population growth in excess of progress resulting in mass starvation.

 As it turns out though, population growth itself responds to technological progress.
 In particular there is a strong relationship between reductions in infant mortality and decreases in birth rates as well as between increases in living standards and decreases in birth rates.

 Max Roser has produced some beautiful charts as part of his amazing project Our World In Data that show these two effects play themselves out in country after country across the world .

 So despite the extraordinary growth in global population over the last 200 years, simply extrapolating this growth out into the future would be a clear mistake.
 Instead there are strong signs that peak population is a much more likely scenario.
 Now one can reasonably argue over what that peak number will be.

-Some will claim that debate matters a lot because they strongly believe that the world cannot sustain say 11B people.
+Some will claim that this debate matters a lot because they strongly believe that the world cannot sustain, say, 11B people.
 But this misses a crucial point.
 The world cannot sustain 7B people either — i.e. the current population — if we don't continue to make technological progress.
 The way we have managed to support 7B people so far has created all sorts of new problems.
-We cannot chose to stand still on innovation.
+We cannot choose to stand still on innovation.
 Instead we need continued technological progress to solve the problems we have created, such as water and air pollution and climate change.

 The key takeaway should be one of curvature.
 All signs suggest that the global population curve is starting to decelerate (negative second derivative) whereas the rate of technical progress is continuing to accelerate (positive second derivative).
 That is the basis for being optimistic about progress in relation to population growth.